 - Price/Earnings ratio: 13.2x

 - Price/Book ratio: 1.7x

 - Earnings Growth Rate: 9.4%

 In addition to VEQT, Vanguard Canada also offers the following asset allocation ETFs:

 - Vanguard Conservative Income ETF Portfolio (VCIP)

-VEQT consists of a total of 12,509 equity holdings with the top-10 as follows:
+VEQT consists of a total of 13,666 equity holdings.

 Related: Best Investment Accounts in Canada

 A look at the geographical distribution or market allocation shows it is widely spread over 50 different markets as of March 31, 2023.

 As of March 31, 2023, the fund has returned +6.21% year-to-date and 44.87% since inception based on its market price.